alexisk1/BasicAlgOOD/README.md

 # BasicAlgOOD
-A variety of algorithmic or Object-oriented programming Problems
+A variety of algorithmic and Object-oriented programming Problems